Chesterfield County is named for Philip Dormer Stanhope, 4th Earl of Chesterfield.

 Contractor: Unknown

 Description: The building faces south and is a two story reddish colored brick structure.
 The building is located on landscaped grounds in the center of Chesterfield to the east of the courthouse.
-The building has a partly enclosed brick portico on the second story, with steps descending on the east and west sides.
+The building has a partly enclosed brick portico on the second story, with steps descending on the east and west sides which was built in 1935.
 The first story has a stone framed entrance below the portico.
-The windows have segmental brick arches.
 Atop the portico is a pediment.
 On the center of the roof is a large square white colored cupola with steep roof.
-In 1935 a brick entrance porch and a two story rear addition were added under the Works Progress Administration.
+In the interior, the large courtroom is located on the second story.
 The building now serves as the Visitor Center.
-Across the street is the old two story red colored brick jail.
+Across the street is the old County Jail.

 See: The 4th Judicial Circuit includes Darlington County, Dillon County and Marlboro County